informalsystems/tendermint-rs/docs/architecture/adr-012-multi-version.md

 ### tendermint-proto

-The generated Rust files providing bindings for Tendermint protobuf defitions will be emitted in two side-by-side modules, `tendermint::v0_34` and `tendermint::v0_37`.
+The generated Rust files providing bindings for Tendermint protobuf definitions will be emitted in two side-by-side modules, `tendermint::v0_34` and `tendermint::v0_37`.
 All names under the latter module are also reexported under the `tendermint` module, providing a low-change migration path for code bases